 - Preheat oven to 350°F (177°C).

-- In a large bowl, toss all of the filling ingredients together.
+- Filling: Stir all of the filling ingredients together in a large bowl.
 Make sure the apples are evenly coated.
 Spoon into a 9-inch pie dish, cake pan, or square baking pan.
 Set aside.

-- For the topping, whisk the brown sugar, oats, and almond meal together.
+- Topping: Whisk the brown sugar, oats, and almond meal together.
 Make sure there aren’t any huge chunks of brown sugar.
-Then, whisk in the cinnamon and salt.
-Once all combined, stir in the melted butter until combined.
+Whisk in the cinnamon and salt.
+Once combined, stir in the melted butter.
 Sprinkle topping over the apples and finish with a few slivered or sliced almonds– these extra almonds on top are optional.